How to Send Emails to Restrict Content Pro Members in WordPress

 The Settings panel is where the actual setup is done.
 Open it to set up the email subject and the maximum content length.
 You can also restrict the automation to specific categories, tags, and authors.
 This is ideal if you want to send an email when blog posts are added to a particular category in WordPress.

-When you are done, click the Save Changes button at the top right corner and then toggle the activation switch to the right to enable the automation.
+When you’re done, click the Save Changes button in the top right corner and then toggle the activation switch to the right to enable the automation.

 Setting Up Email Digest Automation